VibeTheory/Learning-MATLAB/README.md

-# Intro to MATLAB: Programming for Behavioral Sciences
+# Programs written for Intro to MATLAB: Programming for Behavioral Sciences at UCLA